-The effect of being blocklisted is that most of your emails will no longer be delivered.
+If you are blocklisted, most of your emails will no longer be delivered.

-DNS Time - The average amount of time DNS resolution takes.
+- DNS Time: The average amount of time DNS resolution takes.

-Response Time - The average amount of time the webserver takes to begin the response to the user.
+- Response Time: The average amount of time the web server takes to begin the response to the user.

-Interactive Time - The average amount of time in milliseconds before the page becomes interactive.
+- Interactive Time: The average amount of time in milliseconds before the page becomes interactive.

 Once implemented, there is sophisticated reporting available on performance issues that can be segmented by: